 You’re already at Trendhim so it’s easy to shop for watches by clicking here!

 It will help to filter your search by band/strap material and type of movement.

 What are the best outdoor watches?

-The best outdoor watch for you is the one that best suits the type of activity you’re into.
+The best outdoor watch for men (and you!) is the one that best suits the type of activity you’re into.

-What thickness of watch strap should I get?
+What thickness of watch strap should a man get?

 If the watch case is small, or the lugs are small, a large band will look out of proportion.
 The same goes for large lugs and a large case.